aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 1. The search feature asynchronously loads the `catalog.json` object if needed, and performs client-side filtering to prepare search results.

-1. Package detail pages fetch the relevant `package.json` object from the assembly store, and renders the detail page using information contained therein.
+1. Package detail pages fetch the relevant `assembly.json` object from the package store, and renders the detail page using information contained therein.

    - If a different language (than JavaScript) is selected, the